Lesterpaintstheworld/terminal-velocity/integration_opportunities.md

 - **Character Development**:
   - Integrate emotional arcs from character profiles into the narrative to enhance depth and relatability.
   - Use interaction scripts to highlight ethical dilemmas faced by characters, particularly in pivotal scenes.
+  - Ensure character motivations and developments are reflected in the narrative.

 - **World Building**:
   - Weave cultural and economic frameworks into character motivations and actions to create a cohesive narrative.
   - Ensure that world-building elements reflect the societal implications of AI and UBC.
+  - Analyze economic frameworks and societal implications to enhance narrative coherence.

 - **Research Integration**:
   - Cross-reference findings from research documents with narrative elements to maintain technical accuracy.
   - Incorporate economic theories into character dialogues and plot developments to enhance realism.
+  - Validate the accuracy and relevance of sociological research within the narrative context.

 ## Key Themes
 - **AI Autonomy**: Explore the implications of AI autonomy on societal structures and individual lives.
 - **Economic Transformation**: Highlight the impact of UBC on traditional economic models and societal dynamics.
 - **Human-AI Relations**: Delve into the complexities of collaboration and conflict between humans and AI.
+- **Thematic Elements**: Align themes of AI autonomy and human-AI relations with character decisions and plot points.

 ## Initial Content Mapping Insights